HughP/dnj-corpus/README.md

 9. French Quotes

-  This seems to fix the typos that are generated by not having access to the correct character via a keyboard.
-Interestingly there are still 45 instances of 〈<〉 left.
+  This seems to fix the typos that are generated by not having access to the correct character via a keyboard, although the 1994 reader does use the 〈<〉 glyph instead of the 〈‹〉 glyph.
+We take this to be a typo in the book.
+Interestingly there are still 45 instances of 〈<〉 left if we convert them directly as 〈<<〉 to 〈«〉.
 Some of these are obviously quote marks.
 But not all of them.
 I'm just not sure.
 Most of them do not have a closing tag.

  ```
- $ sed -e 's/<</«/g' -i proof-of-concept-text.txt
+ $ sed -e 's/</‹/g' -i proof-of-concept-text.txt
  ```
  ```
- $ sed -e 's/>>/»/g' -i proof-of-concept-text.txt
+ $ sed -e 's/>/›/g' -i proof-of-concept-text.txt
 ```

  Fix cases of double single French quotes.
 This is where two symbols together make the "look a like" to intended out come.